'Extremely dangerous' escapee from Tennessee prison is person of interest in officer's death

-HENNING, Tenn. — Update (8/8/19 12:30 a.m.): Authorities are still searching for an inmate who escaped from West Tennessee State Penitentiary on Wednesday and is a person-of-interest in the homicide of a correction employee, the Tennessee Bureau of Investigation said early Thursday.
+HENNING, Tenn. — Update (8/8/19 7:30 a.m.): The Tennessee Bureau of Investigation has released two older mug shots of an inmate who escaped from West Tennessee State Penitentiary on Wednesday and is a person-of-interest in the homicide of a correction employee.

+TBI said on Twitter it released the older mug shots to show what Curtis Ray Watson looked like with different styles of facial hair in case he had altered his appearance after his escape.

 "At this hour, efforts to locate Curtis Ray Watson remain ongoing," TBI said in a tweet.
 "We have agents on the ground and in the air, joining with partner agencies to pursue any leads that present."

-Note: Update (8/8/19 12:30 a.m.): Authorities are still searching for an inmate who escaped from West Tennessee State Penitentiary on Wednesday and is a person-of-interest in the homicide of a correction employee, the Tennessee Bureau of Investigation said early Thursday.